24sr-me/AzBCDR_Lab/README.md

 ## Resource Groups

 Resource Groups are created in the defined production and DR locations.
-These are created using the names defined by the paramaters, if not set they will be named rg-\<yyMMddHHmm> and rg-\<yyMMddHHmm>-asr
+These are created using the names defined by the parameters, if not set they will be named rg-\<yyMMddHHmm> and rg-\<yyMMddHHmm>-asr

 ## Virtual Networks